SMAC-Group/course_intro_statistics/slides/chapter4_03.md

 # Recode values

-You can recode numeric, character or factor values with `recode()` of the `dplyr` package.

-Here is an example on a vector
+You can also recode numeric, character or factor values with the `recode()` function of the `dplyr` package.
+Here is an example on a vector:

 ```r
 my_vec <- sample(c("a", "b", "c"), 15, replace = TRUE)